cawa-93/iconify-prerendered/README.md

 # @iconify-prerendered
 A superset standalone icon-components for Vue with zero dependencies.
-Designed for excellent tree shaking.
+Designed for ease of use and high performance.

 ---